 __init__ is not a new concept.
 It's the constructor of a Python class.
 Jesse strategies are Python classes, hence you may use the

-__init__ method for actions that need to be performed in the beginning of a strategy and only for once.
+__init__ method for actions that need to be performed at the beginning of a strategy and only once.

 You could say